Antique and Vintage Wedding Rings

 Reason #4: You want your wedding ring purchase to be an investment.
 Because vintage engagement rings are rare--sometimes the only remaining example of their kind--they stand a far better chance of increasing in value over time than the cookie-cutter new rings that are being sold to today's brides.
 Think of it in Barbie doll collector terms.
 Hoping to maximize the value of their investment, the vast majority of current collectors are keeping their Barbie purchases in pristine condition, never removing them from the box.
 With so many new-in-the-box versions floating around, that tendency has only served to drive down prices.
 Yet the rare few original Barbies that are still preserved in their packaging are worth a small fortune.
 Rareness, however, isn't the only quality that lends itself to a vintage wedding ring's value.
 Much of the jewelry made in the vintage eras is of higher craftsmanship than modern options as well.

 Reason #5: You're not a fan of mass production.
 When you purchase a new wedding band, you can be fairly certain that large quantities of the exact same version were produced by machine.
-The fine, handcrafted workmanship that went into the construction of vintage wedding rings is completely lacking in their modern counterparts.
-The hand finishing, rare gems and settings, and scarce metals that went into the making of vintage wedding rings are all examples of dying materials and arts.
-Owning a vintage wedding ring is not only one way of preserving them but also a means of showing the world that you hold them in high regard.
+The fine, handcrafted workmanship that went into the construction of antique wedding rings is completely lacking in their modern counterparts.
+The hand finishing, rare gems and settings, and scarce metals that went into the making of vinrage and antique wedding rings are all examples of dying materials and arts.
+Owning an antique or vintage ring is not only one way of preserving them but also a means of showing the world that you hold them in high regard.